codesnail/CarND-AdvancedLaneFinding/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The class RoadFrame contains the method getLane() that performs perspective transform on a frame of the road, using cv2.warpPerspective().
-The coordinates are hand chosen in the method getTransformParameters() in the file identify_lane_lines.py.
+First the transformation coordinates are hand chosen in class Perspective and method getTransformParameters() in the file Perspective.py.
 Here are the source and destination points:

 ```python
 src = np.float32([[520,  500],